Assistance programs in Yuma County.

-Contact the Salvation Army Corps Community Center in Yuma at (928) 782-3703.
+Contact the Salvation Army Corps Community Center in Yuma at (928) 783-0181.
 The agency will sometimes have funding that can be used to pay utility bills, housing aid, and provide funds for rent.
 Another of the great benefits of the Salvation Army is the fact they usually have partnerships with local charity organizations, non-profits, and can refer people to these places, which offer food, Christmas toys, or shelter.
 In addition, the staff from the church can direct them to Arizona or federal government programs as well.
 Continue with Salvation Army in Yuma County.

 Another place to turn to for access to emergency services and for ways to make it through a crisis is Crossroads Mission.
 The agency works closely with local non-profits, including receiving contributions from community organizations, local businesses, churches, and concerned citizens.
 Call the Crossroads Mission at (928) 783-9362 to apply for help or learn more.

 Also try contacting the Yuma/Western Arizona Council of Governments.
 This non-profit community action organization has programs that both help people with short term expenses and bills, and also has options that help people become self-sufficient over the long term.
 Some of the programs run by the agency.